 ProxySQL support for Galera

-The global variables used to control timeout and interval check are defined in the global_variables
+Global variables to control timeout and interval check:

 mysql> select * from global_variables where variable_name like '%monitor_galera%';